likun7981/auto-breadcrumb/README.md

  style | Object | N | `{}`|The container style
  itemClass | String | N | `Empty` |The item className itemStyle | Object | N | `{}`|The item style

-## Notes
-> The test case not finish, wait a moment!